Ozi-cheri/tic-tac-toe-game/README.md

 - **HTML5**: For structuring the content of the game.
 - **CSS3**: For styling the layout and making the game responsive across devices.
-- **JavaScript (ES6)**: For game logic, including turn-based play, score tracking, and result declaration.
+- **JavaScript**: For game logic, including turn-based play, score tracking, and result declaration.

 ## Frameworks Libraries And Tools